martincostello/blog/source/2014-03-04-ensuring-your-asp-net-website-is-secure.md

 ## Secure The Root Of Your Site

-If you use a virtual directory for your site, you might have the root of the website just pointing to ```C:\Inetpub\wwwroot``` and it's default settings.
+If you use a virtual directory for your site, you might have the root of the website just pointing to ```C:\Inetpub\wwwroot``` and its default settings.
 This will undo all of the changes you make in your sub-directory for security if someone just navigates to the root.

 The best way to deal with this is to manually configure the root site to: